ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

         - role: foo
           message: "second"

-In this example, because each role definition has different parameters, Ansible runs ``foo`` twice.
+In these examples, Ansible runs ``foo`` twice because each role definition has different parameters.

 Using ``allow_duplicates: true``
 --------------------------------